gapato/test-fflate-webextension/README.md

   - Firefox: `about:debugging` → This Firefox → Load Temporary Add-on...
   - Chrome: `about:extensions` → Load unpacked
 2. Go to the [demo](https://gapato.github.io/test-fflate-webextension/).
 If both `zip` buttons should be enabled if the extension loaded successfully.
-3. Select the cloned directory and click the buttons.
-On Firefox, the second should be much slower.
+3. Select the cloned directory (which contains 3 1MB random blobs in `data` dir) and click the buttons.
+On Firefox, the second should be much slower (50ms vs 10s).